MitchellShibilski-Unkel/PyPC/README.md

 ## How To Use
 - Load up the `scoreSys.py` file in your project
-- Call the function, `
+- Call the function, `.allTests(letter list, int a, int b, number list)`